DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Abstract

 \section{Abstract}

-Prompt tuning (\pt), where a small amount of trainable soft (continuous) prompt vectors is affixed to the input of language models (LM), has shown promising results across various tasks and models for parameter-efficient fine-tuning (\peft). \pt stands out from other \peft approaches because it maintains competitive performance with fewer trainable parameters and does not drastically scale up its parameters as the model size expands.
-However, \pt introduces additional soft prompt tokens, leading to longer input sequences, which significantly impacts training/inference time and memory usage due to the Transformer's quadratic complexity.
+Prompt tuning (\pt), where a small amount of trainable soft (continuous) prompt vectors is affixed to the model input, has shown promising results across various tasks and model architecture for parameter-efficient fine-tuning (\peft). \pt stands out from other \peft approaches because it maintains competitive performance with fewer trainable parameters and does not drastically scale up its parameters as the model size expands.
+However, \pt introduces extra soft prompt tokens, leading to longer input sequences, which significantly impacts training/inference time and memory usage due to the Transformer's quadratic complexity.
 Particularly concerning for Large Language Models (LLMs) that face heavy daily querying.
 To address this issue, we propose \textbf{De}composed \textbf{P}rompt \textbf{T}uning (\ours), which decomposes the soft prompt into a shorter soft prompt and a pair of low-rank matrices that are then optimised with two different learning rates.
-This allows \ours to achieve better performance while saving over 20\% memory and time costs compared to vanilla \pt and its variants, without changing trainable parameter sizes.
-Through extensive experiments on 23 natural language processing (\nlp) and vision-language (VL) tasks, we demonstrate that \ours outperforms state-of-the-art \peft approaches, including the full fine-tuning baseline in some scenarios.
+This allows \ours to achieve better performance while saving substantial memory and time costs compared to vanilla \pt and its variants, without changing trainable parameter sizes.
+Through extensive experiments on 23 natural language processing (\nlp) and vision-language (VL) tasks, we demonstrate that \ours outperforms state-of-the-art \peft approaches, including the full fine-tuning baseline, in some scenarios.
 Additionally, we empirically show that \ours grows more efficient as the model size increases.
 Our further study reveals that \ours integrates seamlessly with parameter-efficient transfer learning in the few-shot learning setting and highlights its adaptability to various model architectures and sizes.
-Code is available at \url{https://github.com/ZhengxiangShi/DePT}.